p-m-p/p-m-p.github.io/blog/typescript-package-entry-points.md

 ```

 This script can be run during the build and publishing of the library.
 Everything in the `dist` directory can
-be ignored from source control and using this approach means there's no risk of forgetting to update the
+be ignored from source control and now there's no risk of forgetting to update the entry points or exposing
-entry points or exposing library internals that may be subject to change in the future.
+library internals that may be subject to change in the future.

 [javascript-modules]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules
 [module-resolution]: https://www.typescriptlang.org/docs/handbook/modules/theory.html#module-resolution-for-libraries